 The program has had a positive impact on students.

 “I am very happy and proud to be a part of a department like this,” said Erika “Eddie” Opie ’19. “[The ‘Lift Every Voice’ initiative] has really helped to bring a new perspective to classical music, and I really appreciate them taking the time to show and teach us students all the different sides to music.”

 In some cases, the composers themselves attended the concerts.
 During the fall, Monica Fosnaugh, English hornist of the Detroit Symphony Orchestra, performed a work composed by Margaret Griebling-Haigh, who also attended the performance and answered questions from the audience.
 Chua said the department’s voice students, orchestral groups, and student musicians will continue performing newer concert pieces featuring diverse composers in the future.

 President Bradley W. Bateman applauded the music department’s work and said that the rest of the College is also making strides to be more inclusive.

 “Randolph strives to recognize and celebrate the accomplishments of people of all races, genders, and cultures, and this kind of programming is essential to those efforts,” he said.
-“I appreciate the work by the music department to make this happen, and I have really enjoyed the result.”Tags: Emily Yap Chua, Katherine Jolly, magazine, music, Vita 2019 03 Spring, Vita Abundantior magazine - No. 6
+“I appreciate the work by the music department to make this happen, and I have really enjoyed the result.”Tags: Emily Yap Chua, Katherine Jolly, magazine, music, performing arts, Vita 2019 03 Spring, Vita Abundantior magazine - No. 6